ocpm-dfm/explori/README.md

 - ``PYTHONPATH="src/" celery -A worker.main.app worker --loglevel=INFO``

 #### Docker
-- `docker-compose build _backend_base && docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build --detach celery`
+- `docker-compose build _backend_base; docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build --detach celery`

 It is sufficient to restart the docker container when updating celery worker related code on the host machine as the code is mounted into the container.
 There's no need to rebuild the image or recreate the container,